goodtaeeun/goodtaeeun.github.io/_pages/about.md

 ---

 Hi, my name is Tae Eun.
-I am a first-year Ph.D student at KAIST.
+I am a second-year Ph.D student at KAIST.
-I am greatful to be advised by [Prof. Kihong Heo](https://kihongheo.kaist.ac.kr/).
+I am grateful to be advised by [Prof. Kihong Heo](https://kihongheo.kaist.ac.kr/).
 My current research interests are in the intersection of Static Analysis and Dynamic Analysis, which are each represented as Program Analysis and Fuzzing, respectively.

 <br/><br/>